palistra/devops-demolabs/InterConnect/Extended/lab-2-create-order-toolchain-using-pre-built-template.md

 3. This displays the **GitHub Issues** page.
 Issues are used to track todos, bugs, feature requests, and more.
 Each GitHub repository (_repo_ for short) can include issues.
 ![GitHubIssuePage](screenshots/GitHubIssuePage.png)
-Return to the Toolchain by either clicking on the **Go back one page** arrow on the browser or, if you clicked the right-mouse button to open a new tab, close the GitHub Issues tab.
-(Note that the remainder of these lab instructions will not go into this level of detail on opening and closing pages and tabs - pick the method that is best for you.)
+Return to the Toolchain by either clicking on the **Go back one page** arrow on the browser or, if you clicked the right-mouse button to open a new browser tab, close the GitHub Issues browser tab.
+(Note that the remainder of these lab instructions may not go into this level of detail on opening and closing pages and tabs - pick the method that is best for you.)

 4. **Code** is where [GitHub](https://github.com/) code repos and Eclipse Orion Web IDE are integrated.
       1. Clicking on the repo